zarf-dev/proposals/0033-registry-proxy/README.md

 Why should this ZEP _not_ be implemented?
 -->

+A large drawback is that the injection process is more complicated and may require user input, see [Design Details](#design-details)

 Extra user complexity and feature maintenance, users will need to figure out which solution is best for them between hostPort and nodePort.
 There may be a future where Zarf drops nodeport support, but that's unclear without getting this in the hands of users for a long time.

 There is some downtime with this solution when a proxy is restarted.
 An application that continuously pulls images, such as a gitlab runner, may notice if a proxy registry is down.
 Restarts should be rare, only happening when there is a new proxy image in the init package and `zarf init` is run or if the proxy is manually restarted by a cluster admin.

-Extra compute will be used in the cluster to run the registry proxy.
-These containers will not need much compute power, it will be limited to X CPU and Y Memory by default <- TODO
+Extra compute will be used in the cluster to run the registry proxy and long lived injector.
+The combined resource limits on these pods amounts to roughly 1000m CPU and 500 Mi of Memory per node.

 Zarf already assumes that the user is a cluster admin, however if we wanted to change this assumption in the future this proposal would make it more difficult for some clusters.